The 2023 LOI process for all Curebound Grants is now open. For more information on how to apply, please click here.

 The best ideas happen when the right people work together.

-• First time seed grants for high-risk, high-reward, collaborative, translational research.
-Ideas are innovative and in the early phases, where smaller grants of $250,000 can make a big impact in advancing research
+One-time seed grants of up to $250,000 for high-risk/high-reward, translational research.
+Ideas are innovative and in the early phases where smaller grants can make a big impact in advancing research.

 Curebound raises and invests strategic funding in translational cancer research projects aimed at accelerating new discoveries to clinical application.
 The full index of our research portfolio is available below.